grossvogel/websocket-gui/README.md

 #	Websocket Gui
-This gem uses Sinatra, EventMachine, and Web Sockets to make it easy to use the browser as a GUI for Ruby apps that would otherwise be stuck in the console.
+This gem uses Sinatra, EventMachine, and WebSockets to make it easy to use the browser as a GUI for Ruby apps that would otherwise be stuck in the console.